30 Dorm Room Ideas for First-Time Dorm Dwellers

 Choose a Silent Fan/Heater

+There are plenty of things you don't need for the dorms, but you will need some temperature control.
 Cold dorms need heaters and hot dorms need fans.
 Because noise can be an issue, it's important to find a silent version.
 While a little pricey, we suggest this quiet Dyson hybrid model that can both heat and cool down a dorm room as needed.
 However, before purchasing be sure to check out your dorms specific regulations when it comes to space heaters.

 For Rugs, Go with Traditional Weave